-- Understanding how to optimise natural physiological childbirth and reduce interventions.
+- Understand how to optimise natural physiological childbirth and reduce interventions.

-- Communicating effectively to advocate for your partner and family.
+- Communicate effectively to advocate for your partner and family.

-- Learning tools to take care of your emotions and needs so you can respond well to the challenges and choices you may face.
+- Take care of your emotions and needs so you can respond well to the challenges and choices you may face.

-- Supporting your capacity for bonding and feel love grow with your baby and partner
+- Support your capacity for bonding and feel love grow with your baby and partner.

 Book a time to chat with Aladdin or Erika

 Birth has been womens business for eons.
-Now the batton is being shared and passed to you!
-Are you ready to learn from your female anscestors and step into this responsibility?
-Thankfully most dads are a resounding yes!
+Now this wisdom is being shared with you!
+Are you ready to learn from your female anscestors and step into this response-ability?

 Knowing that we were going to have a birth partner with us during the birth was very comforting for me during Stef’s pregnancy.
 My expectation was that we would be having a minimum 10 hour birth and I felt completely supported knowing that Erika would be there not just as an extra set of hands but someone Stef had come to feel really close to during the pre-birth consultations.
 As it turned out the birth was so quick Erika made it only minutes before the birth, and I don’t think I even had time to massage Stef’s back.
 Thanks so much Erika for your support and education which we feel was integral in the ease and speed of the birth of our beautiful baby girl Loup!